Sundre Camping: Everything you need to know + hidden sites

 sundre_campground

-Rustic, yet comfy digs at Sunset Guiding & Outfitting’s cabins.
+Rustic yet comfy digs at Sunset Guiding & Outfitting’s cabins.

-Mukwah Rafting Tours also sports a campground at their basecamp with five rustic cabins.
-There’s no power, nor running water, but you’ll have a mattress and a roof over your head.
+Mukwah Rafting Tours also sports a campground at their base camp with five rustic cabins.
+There’s no power nor running water, but you’ll have a mattress and a roof over your head.
 Crazily, they still have availably on summer weekends.
 BYOB – bedding!

 Sundre hotels

 They had me at freshly baked cookies at reception, but I was also jazzed by the mini-fridge and microwave in each room.
-Being from a small town, I’m somewhat leery of small town hotels.
+Being from a small town, I’m somewhat leery of small-town hotels.

 Monthly travel and lifestyle tips from Jody Robbins will be sent to your inbox